Toys

 Puzzle Toys

 Herding breeds are extremely intelligent and thrive on complex puzzle games.
 Interactive puzzles also give you a break from having to entertain your pup 24/7.
-While there are several different brands on the market, we recommend the line of sequential Outward Hound Nina Ottosson puzzles.
+While there are several different brands on the market, we recommend the sequential Outward Hound Nina Ottosson puzzle line.

 These puzzle games come in various difficulty levels and sizes.
 You can start easy and then move up to more challenging levels.
 At each level, your dog will follow his nose to find hidden treats.
 Along the way, he’ll learn how to open and close compartments, move blocks, spin wheels, and master other tasks.